Plan a tournament

-When requested, event organizers are required to submit an Emergency Plan to the City of Kelowna for review and approval as part of the tournament contract.
+When requested, event organizers are required to submit an Emergency Plan to the City for review and approval as part of the tournament contract.

-When considering the scope of an Emergency Plan, it is important to evaluate the level of risk, including variables such as:
+When considering the scope of an Emergency Plan, it’s important to evaluate the level of risk, including variables such as:

 - Level of attendance